Skip to content

 hasRole := false

-for _, requiredRole := range roleNames {
+for _, code := range roleNames {

-for _, userRole := range user.Roles {
+for _, role := range user.RoleDocs {

-if userRole.Code == model.RoleCode(requiredRole) {
+if role.Code == model.RoleCode(code) {

 hasRole = true